You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 WordPress has an incredible range of plugins available to download.
 These add extra features and functionality to your website.

-Some premium plugins give your site impressive new functionality: you could create a private membership site, for instance, using a plugin like AMember or WishlistMember.
+Some premium plugins give your site impressive new functionality.
+For instance, you could create a private membership site using a plugin like AMember or WishlistMember.

 Some of my favorite WordPress plugins are:

-• Sucuri Security: This plugin keeps your site safe and secure and alerts you if there are any issues, like malware appearing on your site.
+- Sucuri Security: This plugin keeps your site safe and secure and alerts you if any issues occur, such as malware appearing on your site.

-• WooCommerce: If you want to create an online store, WooCommerce is the most popular eCommerce platform in the world.
+- WooCommerce: If you want to create an online store, WooCommerce is the most popular eCommerce platform in the world.
 It lets you sell products and take payments.
-There are lots of extra plugins that you can use with WooCommerce, too, some free and some paid.
+You can use many extra plugins with WooCommerce, too, some free and some paid.

 Who is WordPress.org Best For?